potato4444/brainfuck/README.md

     ./brainfuck 8 helloworld.bf
     ./brainfuck primes.bf

-Not including a cell size will mean that unbounded cells are used
+Not including a cell size will mean that unbounded cells are used.